-Criminal justice careers include correctional officers and jailers who guard inmates in penal, rehabilitative or juvenile detention and may guard prisoners in transit.
-Probation officers help rehabilitate law offenders in custody or on probation or parole and make recommendations for treatment of offenders.
+Criminal justice careers include correctional officers and who oversee inmates in penal, rehabilitative or juvenile detention and may transport prisoners in transit.
+Probation officers help rehabilitate law offenders in custody or on probation or parole and make assessments and recommendations for treatment or supervision plans of offenders.
 Police officers enforce laws and ordinances, regulate traffic, control crowds, arrest violators and work to prevent crime.

 Students have the opportunity to participate in traditional classes to transfer to a four year-school or a more specialized degree geared toward careers in police, courts and corrections.
 Those students interested in contemporary topics in criminal justice can enroll in the Saturday Series.